divriots/dockit-core/layout/doc/layout.md

-# mdjs-layout
+# dockit-layout

-This project itself serves as an example of how to use `<mdjs-layout>`, so we recommend to learn from it.
+This project itself serves as an example of how to use `<dockit-layout>`, so we recommend to learn from it.
 Left navigation, logo, default styles, etc... that you see around are all powered by it.

 The main files to check are: